Naval Air Station Joint Reserve Base Fort Worth: Inactivation

-Carswell AFB was selected for closure under the Defense Base Closure and Realignment Act of 1990 during Round II Base Closure Commission deliberations (BRAC 91).
-As part of BRAC 91, the decision was made to relocate the 7th Bomb Wing from Carswell AFB to Dyess AFB and transition from the B-52 to the B-1 Lancer jet bomber.
+In 1991, the Round II Base Closure Commission (BRAC 91) under the Defense Base Closure and Realignment Act of 1990 decided to close Carswell AFB, move the 7th Bomb Wing from Carswell to Dyess AFB, Texas, and switch it from the B-52 to the B-1 Lancer jet bomber.

-During the 1992 Air Force-wide reorganization, SAC was disestablished on 1 June.
-Carswell and the 7th Bomb Wing were assigned to the newly created Air Combat Command (ACC), and the B-52Hs assigned to the wing were given the ACC tail code "CW".
-First-stage closure activities were initiated in 1992 and B-52H aircraft were relocated to Barksdale AFB, Louisiana by January 1993.
-The 7 BW was released of all required operational capabilities on 1 January 1993, and was transferred to Dyess AFB, Texas without personnel or equipment on 1 October 1993 where it currently flies the Rockwell B-1 Lancer.
+When SAC was disestablished on 1 June 1992 as part of the Air Force's larger reorganization, Carswell and the 7th Bomb Wing were assigned to the new Air Combat Command (ACC); the wing's B-52Hs received the ACC tail code "CW".
+First-stage closure activities were begun in 1992; B-52Hs were moved to Barksdale AFB, Louisiana, by January 1993.
+The 7 BW was released of required operational capabilities on 1 January 1993, and was transferred to Dyess AFB without personnel or equipment on 1 October 1993.

-In 1993, Congress directed the establishment of the nation's first joint reserve base under the Base Realignment and Closure authority.
-Carswell ceased USAF active duty operations on 30 September 1993, and was transferred to the Air Force Base Conversion Agency (AFBCA) for property distribution and reuse.
+In 1993, Congress directed the establishment of the nation's first joint reserve base under BRAC authority.
+Carswell ceased USAF active duty operations on 30 September 1993, and was transferred to the Air Force Base Conversion Agency for property distribution and reuse.

 On 1 October 1993, the Air Force Reserve's 301st Fighter Wing assumed base responsibilities, establishing Carswell as Carswell Air Reserve Station.
-The Air Force Reserve's Headquarters, 10th Air Force (10 AF), also relocated to Carswell from Bergstrom AFB, Texas as a result of the BRAC action which closed Bergstrom AFB.
+The Air Force Reserve's Headquarters, 10th Air Force (10 AF), also moved to Carswell from Bergstrom AFB, Texas, as a result of the BRAC action that closed Bergstrom AFB.
 The USAF ended operational control of Carswell AFB on 30 September 1994 with the transfer of the property to the United States Navy.